rsuplina/cdp-tf-quickstarts/README.md

 * Terraform can be installed by following the instructions at https://developer.hashicorp.com/terraform/downloads.

-* If you have not yet configured your `~/.cdp/credentials file`, follow the steps for [Generating an API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html).
+* If you have not yet configured your `~/.cdp/credentials` file, follow the steps for [Generating an API access key](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html).

 * To create resources in the Cloud Provider, access credentials or service account are needed for authentication.
   * For **AWS** access keys are required to be able to create the Cloud resources via the Terraform aws provider.
 See the [AWS documentation for Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).